keyboard_arrow_up

 Broaching History

-Broaching emerged as a viable machining process in the early 1850s, when manufacturers and metalworkers used it for cutting keyways in pulleys and gears.
-Those were its primary applications until after World War I. After WWI, weapons manufacturers began using the broaching process to rifle gun barrels.
-Then, between the 1920s and 1930s, engineers made many gains in broaching machine design and form grinding.
-Thanks to this progress, manufacturers were able to produce broached products with tighter tolerances than ever before, and with lower production costs.
+It began as a viable machining process in the early 1850s, initially used by manufacturers and metalworkers to cut keyways in pulleys and gears.
+These applications dominated until after World War I, when weapons manufacturers started using broaching to rifle gun barrels.
+From the 1920s to the 1930s, engineers made significant advancements in broaching machine design and form grinding.
+These innovations allowed manufacturers to produce broached products with tighter tolerances and lower production costs.

 Benefits and Advantages of Broaching

-Broaching has many advantages, including: high productivity, speed and efficiency, accuracy, close tolerances, versatility, cost-effectiveness and smooth surface finishes.
+Broaching offers numerous advantages, including high productivity, speed, accuracy, close tolerances, versatility, cost-effectiveness, and smooth surface finishes.

 Productivity and Efficiency